Donovan-Lab-at-ASU/Lab_Management/coding_computing/github/Step_02_Getting_started_with_GitHub.md

 Please read chapter 15, chapter 16, and chapter 17 in [happygitr](https://happygitwithr.com/) written by Jenny Bryant about creating repositories (repos) and pulling/pushing.
-It is honestly probably gonna be a little confusing, but I hope with the tutorial it will make more sense.
+It is honestly probably gonna be a little confusing the first time through, but I hope with the tutorial it will make more sense.
 Also it’s a great resource to have in general.
 When there are sections for GitHub, GitLab, and GitBucket you only need to read the GitHub sections.

 ## Let’s Git it started!!